Shopify Customer Analytics

 -

-From the list of ready templates, select Customers.
+Create a workbook from the Customers template.
 This template will load the following data from your store:

 - Names, email, and Shopify IDs per customer